jordiup/JS-Sandbox/section-ten-es2015plus/notes.md

 ## Destructuring
 Introduced in ES6, gives us an easy way to assign variables and extract variables from arrays and frameworks.
 Any kind of modularised JS will use this such as Reaact.

+## Sets
+A list/set of unique values of any type (primitive or reference).